andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 </p>
 <p>

-5. Download PHP 7.3.8 and unzip the contents into C:\PHP
+5.Download PHP 7.3.8 and unzip the contents into C:\PHP
      <ol type="a">
       <li> On your VM, open Microsoft Edge and paste the following link: https://drive.google.com/file/d/1snNMtLdCOpMtkCyD4mvl9yOOmvVIp9fP/view </li>
       <li> Go to Downloads; File Explorer. </li>